Yabibi09/wanted-off/README.md

-# Nurse Off Request App
+# Nurse Off Request Complete
-A simple React + Firebase app for nurse day-off scheduling.
+This is the complete nurse off request app with multi-date selection and Firebase integration.